arjun-menon/Distributed-Graph-Algorithms/README.md

 DistAlgo
 --------
-DistAlgo is a distributed programming language developed by Annie Liu, Bol Lin and others at Stony Brook University.
+DistAlgo is a distributed programming language developed by Annie Liu, Bo Lin and others at Stony Brook University.